 5.1 A meeting of the Board shall be held at least once (1) a month at the date and venue set in advance.
-If necessary, Ad-Hoc meetings can be held.
+If necessary, ad-hoc meetings can be held.

 The Chairman may determine that the Board meeting be organized and held through electronic media.
-In such event, the Board meeting shall be proceeded in accordance with the criteria and methods specified by related laws and OR's Articles of Association.
+In such an event, the Board meeting shall be conducted in accordance with the criteria and methods specified by related laws and OR's Articles of Association.

-- 5.2 To convene internal meetings between independent directors at least once a year. - 5.3 Each director should attend not less than 75 percent of all Board meetings in any whole financial reporting year. - 5.4 The meeting agenda must be set in advance for each Board meeting by the Chairman and a designated independent director, with support from the company secretary.
-Board meeting documents shall be submitted to each director at least seven (7) days prior to each meeting.
-In case of urgent matters, an Ad-Hoc meeting can be arranged which the meeting notice can be submitted in other forms. - 5.5 In calling a meeting of the Board, the Chairman or the person delegated by the Chairman shall serve a notice calling for such meeting.
-In case of a request by two (2) or more directors, the Chairman or the person delegated by the Chairman shall convene the Board meeting within fourteen (14) days from the date of the request. - 5.6 The directors shall be notified dates of the Board meeting for the upcoming year in advance to enable the directors to allocate their time for the meetings. - 5.7 The Board meeting requires the attendance of not less than one-half (1/2) of the total number of directors to constitute a quorum. - 5.8 A decision by the Board requires the majority of votes.
+- 5.2 As a policy, the Board requires that at least one (1) internal meeting between independent directors and non-executive directors be convened per year. - 5.3 Directors shall attend Board meetings regularly.
+Each director should attend no less than 75 percent of all Board meetings convened in a year. - 5.4 The meeting agenda must be set in advance for each Board meeting by the Chairman and a designated independent director, with the support of the company secretary.
+Board meeting documents shall be delivered to each director at least seven (7) days prior to each meeting.
+In case of urgent matters, an ad-hoc meeting can be arranged, the meeting notice can be submitted in other forms and the meeting date can be set at an earlier date to protect OR's interest. - 5.5 In calling a meeting of the Board, the Chairman or the person designated by the Chairman shall serve a notice calling for such meeting.
+In case of a request by two (2) or more directors, the Chairman or the person designated by the Chairman shall convene the Board meeting within fourteen (14) days from the date of the request. - 5.6 The directors shall be notified of the dates of the Board meetings for the upcoming year by the end of each year to enable the directors to allocate their time for the meetings. - 5.7 The Board meeting requires the attendance of no less than one-half (1/2) of the total number of directors to constitute a quorum. - 5.8 A decision by the Board requires the majority of votes.
 A director who has a vested interest in any matter shall not be entitled to vote on such matter.
 In the case of a voting tie, the chairman of the meeting shall have a casting vote.

-For Board meeting agenda concerning guideline to divide the scope of business operation between PTT Public Company Limited (PTT) and OR and its subsidiaries, directors who have a vested interest and is not entitled to vote on such matter shall include representative directors from PTT and Ministry of Finance.
+For Board meeting agenda concerning guidelines on dividing the scope of business operation between PTT Public Company Limited (PTT) and OR and its subsidiaries, directors who have a vested interest and are not entitled to vote on such matter shall include representative directors from PTT and Ministry of Finance.